For The Love of Pete

 My bestie’s voice came from behind me, and I realized I had already tipped my champagne glass at Brooke’s retreating back, ready to fling the sparkling bubbly at her.

-Jazlynn, my best friend, also worked at MAC, had the uncanny ability to read my mind…and my actions.
+Jazlynn White, my best friend, also worked at MAC, had the uncanny ability to read my mind…and my actions.

-Gorgeous enough to be a model with her creamed coffee brown skin, startling blue eyes, and a row of straight white teeth, what she was instead was a CPA, whip smart and finance manager at the firm.
+Gorgeous enough to be a model with her creamed coffee brown skin, startling blue eyes, and a row of straight white teeth, what she was instead was a CPA, whip smart and the finance manager at the firm.

 We were each other’s plus ones tonight.